 Orders usually process in 3-10 days from purchase but can take up to 2 weeks. if you would like to order from outside the US and Canada at your own liability, please email TerrestrialFungi@gmail.com, or contact me on Instagram.

 Single ascospore progeny strains bred and selected from isolated ascospores from carefully selected wild specimens from the appalachian mountains/foothills.
 I am constantly refining my selection process and developing improved genetics, as well as testing new domesticated isolates harvested from my best crosses.
 I send the top 5 strains for a 5 pack, 3 pack or single pack of liquid culture.

 Master syringe should be stored in the refrigerator upon receiving to maximize shelf life and fruiting capability (3-12 months under refrigeration).
 All LC is batch tested before shipping out.
 Shake well before using to ensure even distribution of mycelium in liquid.
-Master can be expanded to bulk LC utilizing 1-2 ml of liquid.
-Expanded LC should be used in 4-7 days for best results, immediate refrigeration after 3-5 days of dark incubation can extend this window.
+Master can be expanded to bulk LC utilizing 1-2 ml of liquid or whole syringe for optimum results.
+Expanded LC should be used in 2-7 days for best results, immediate refrigeration after 2-5 days of dark incubation can extend this window.